Zefty/AutoNightLight/README.md

 6. To remove a schedule, select a schedule and click the - icon
 7. To edit a schedule, select a schedule and click the edit icon

 NOTE: Make sure you have GNOME's night light enabled!
+And set to custom schedule midnight-midnight (so that night light is always active)